apache/nuttx/configs/lm3s6965-ek/README.txt

   toolchain options.

   1. The CodeSourcery GNU toolchain,
-  2. The devkitARM GNU toolchain, or
+  2. The devkitARM GNU toolchain,
+  3. Raisonance GNU toolchain, or
-  3. The NuttX buildroot Toolchain (see below).
+  4. The NuttX buildroot Toolchain (see below).

   All testing has been conducted using the NuttX buildroot toolchain.
 However, the make system is setup to default to use the devkitARM toolchain.
-To use the CodeSourcery or devkitARM GNU toolchain, you simply need to build the system as follows:
+To use the CodeSourcery, devkitARM or Raisonance GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)

-     make                         # Will build for the devkitARM toolchain make CROSSDEV=arm-eabi-      # Will build for the devkitARM toolchain make CROSSDEV=arm-none-eabi- # Will build for the CodeSourcery toolchain make CROSSDEV=arm-elf-       # Will build for the NuttX buildroot toolchain

-  Of course, hard coding this CROSS_COMPILE value in Make.defs file will save some repetitive typing.
+  file:

+    CONFIG_LM3S_CODESOURCERYW=y   : CodeSourcery under Windows
+    CONFIG_LM3S_CODESOURCERYL=y   : CodeSourcery under Linux
+    CONFIG_LM3S_DEVKITARM=y       : devkitARM under Windows
+    CONFIG_LM3S_RAISONANCE=y      : Raisonance RIDE7 under Windows
+    CONFIG_LM3S_BUILDROOT=y	  : NuttX buildroot under Linux or Cygwin (default)

+  If you are not using CONFIG_LM3S_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  NOTE: the CodeSourcery and devkitARM toolchains are Windows native toolchains.
-  The NuttX buildroot toolchain is a Cygwin toolchain.
+  NOTE: the CodeSourcery (for Windows), devkitARM, and Raisonance toolchains are Windows native toolchains.
+The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are